z669016/adventofcode-2016/README.md

 For part 1, run the factory, and search the list of ```Bot```s for the one that contains chip 17 and 61.
 For part 2, select ```Output``` from the factory output list and multiply the values of the chips they contain.

+## Day 11
+A long time a go I solved part 1, but wasn't able to solve part 2 in a reasonable amount of time (to run).
+Even using the tips on pruning didn't work that well, part 2 took so long I couldn't wait for it.
+I checked a few solutions online, found a ridiculous simple one (based of number of steps to move x items up) that didn't work for the test input but provided the right answers on my input.

+Then I found another solution by [Matt Wade](https://github.com/romellem/advent-of-code/blob/master/2016/11/notes.txt) (Chicago) in Javascript.
+He simply ignored the different types of chips and RTGs, and calculated the number of steps to solve.
+The only invalid combination is one with more chips than RTGs on a floor.
+I've implemented it in Java, using BSF and a PriorityQueue (ordered by number of steps taken), and it works like a charm for the sample input and my inputs.
+Added history checking, and optimization to avoid moving to already emptied floors.

+Runs amazingly fast, although I still don't see why it's okay to ignore the type of chips/RTGs.
+It feels like it cannot work for all kinds of input.